Mexican Syncretism: Oztoteotl and Christ of Chalma

-Chalma had a cave that would often be difficult to access.
+The town of Chalma had a cave that would often be difficult to access.
 The cave was a sacred place that honored the god named Oztoteotl, who was the patron god of the town.
 Chalma's etymology likely comes from chalili and matia, when combined can mean caves at hand.
-Although now known as Chalma, it was more likely called Oztoteotl prior to the arrival of the Spainards.
+Although now known as Chalma, it was more likely called Oztoteotl prior to the arrival of the Spaniards.
 It was believed that a sacred statue of Oztotreotl resided in the cave, making it hard to access since it was seen as the god's house.
 The statue was said to have been resting on an altar, and the statue was big and colored black, having incense on the alter.
 The locals would travel far away from their homes to come talk to Oztoteotl at his cave and ask for favors.
 The cave represented origins, birth, and fertility.
 It also represented the entrance to the part of the underworld where Tezcatlipoca resided, and where the waters that Tlaloc gave originated from.
 It was also believed that several spirits resided that cured illness.
 The locals would perform rituals and dances around the sacred site.

 When the Augustinian Monks came, they explored the cave to know how to appeal to the locals.
 Though it wasn't successful at-first, they believed a miracle would solve it.
 The natives found their statue in pieces and was replaced by a statute of Jesus on the cross, and his skin was colored black just like the Oztoteotl statue.
 Some believe that the missionaries broke the statue and placed the crucifix there, while others believe that it was a miracle, that God placed the crucifix there.

 With conversion now happening, the Augustinian Monks were able to begin their syncretism efforts.
 Starting with the cave, a church was built on there called El Santurio de Chalma.
 The patron thus became Jesus, who was given the name Christ of Chalma.
 The people of Chalma had the belief that Oztoteotl cleansed them of filth, and the festival associated with the god happened around the same time as Ash Wednesday.
 Ash Wednesday is seen as a time of fasting and reflection from being cleansed of sin.
 For this reason, was Ash Wednesday and Oztoteotl's cleansing days was synced, leading to widespread celebration of Ash Wednesday.
 Much of the honor that was given to Oztotetotl is now given to the crucifix.
 People form allover come to dance for the icon, drop off flowers, or to get holy water from there.
 Festivals are also held in honor of the icon, and even hymns are made.